rayswilling/CV/README.md

 - Reading: I love reading science fiction, tech, biographies and self-improvement books.
 - Climbing: Bouldering and traditional climbing.
 - Trekking: I enjoy venturing into remote areas of the world to trek and explore, especially in high altitutde alpine regions.
-- Cycling.
-- Football: I played semi-professionally from greenpoint FC in South Africa.
+- Sports: cycling, football (I played semi-professionally from greenpoint FC in South Africa), scuba diving.
-- Scuba Divind.
 - Learning: I frequently attend lectures, conferences and meet ups to stay informed with the latest industry trends.
 </p>
 </details>